 Dr. Fallon uses primarily upper-cervical manipulation on children with otitis media, focusing particularly on the occiput, or back of the skull, and atlas, or the first vertebra in the neck.
 “Adjusting the occiput, in particular, will get the middle ear to drain.
 Depending on how chronic it’s been and on where they are in their cycle of antibiotics, children generally need to get through one bout of fluid and fight it off themselves.”
 That means, for the average child, between six and eight treatments.
 If a child’s case is acute, Dr. Fallon will check the ear every day, using a tympanogram to measure the ear and track the movement of the eardrum to make sure that it’s draining.
 “I’ll do adjustments every day or every other day for a couple of days if they’re acute, and then decrease frequency over time.”

-Dr. Fallon, whose research garnered her the acclaim of childrearing magazines like Parenting and Baby Talk, often sees great success when she treats a child for otitis media.
+Dr. Fallon, whose research garnered her the acclaim of childrearing magazines like Parenting and Baby Talk, often sees great success when she treats a child with otitis media.
 “Once they fight it themselves, my kids tend to do very well and stay away from ear infections completely.
 Unless there are environmental factors like smoking in the house, an abnormally shaped Eustachian tube, or something like that, they do very well,” she says.

 “I have two large pediatric groups that refer to me on a regular basis.
 In the winter, when otitis is most prevalent, I see five or six new children each week from each group,” says Dr. Fallon.
 “It’s safe and effective and something that parents should try, certainly before inserting tubes in their children’s ears.”